-Cricket Ireland have been reviewing their coaching courses over the last 18 months.
+Cricket Ireland have been reviewed their coaching courses and released new courses as of last April.
 Coaching Kids (Age 5-11) Course is one of the two new courses.
 This replaces the Welcome to Coaching (6 hour) course.
 The second of the new courses is the Coaching Cricket Course, which fills the gap before the Level 2.
 For more on these courses see the below links:

 Please see Page 8 of the Cricket Ireland Coaching Strategic Plan for more information on Cricket Ireland Course and how they fit together: CLICK HERE.

 In addition, Cricket Leinster now run the following certified courses.
 They can be organised through your local Development Officer for your area (CLICK HERE to find out who they are).

 - TY Coach Education Course (3 hours)